 This post is the beginning of a series of posts about my journey to becoming a software developer.
 I love hearing stories about how people got to where they are now, so I figure it’s only fair that I share my own.

 This part of the story covers my early childhood with a focus on the Accelerated Reader program, which was my first non-gaming use of a computer.
 This experience still stands out as one of my favorite examples of gamification.
 However, it also highlights how quickly something can turn from fun to not fun when biting off more than you can chew.

-I was born in Edmonton Alberta, though my family quickly moved to the slightly warmer climate of Vancouver, British Columbia.
-A few more years later, my family followed my dad (also an author here) down to Burbank, California where he worked in the film industry.
-This is where my journey begins, starting elementary school in a new country.
+I was born in Edmonton Alberta, though my family soon after moved to the slightly warmer climate of Vancouver, British Columbia.
+A few years later, my family followed my dad (also an author here) down to Burbank California where he worked in the film industry.
+This is where my journey begins: starting elementary school in a new country.

 Jay Leno Show

 In 2nd grade I found myself on the Jay Leno show for a Thanksgiving special.
 I’m still proud of my 2nd grade self for my answer to his question “Where do turkeys come from?”
 If you guessed my response was “Turkey” you are correct.

 This easily could have been the turning point where I became a famous actor.
 Thankfully, that was not what fate had in store for me.

 Accelerated Reader (I think this is the current version of it) was a rewards program that encouraged kids to read.
 I’m not sure when this software was first introduced, but it seemed like a relatively new program at the school I was attending.